 Even less aggressive animals like rabbits or hamsters can bully your guinea pig which will on aggravate their stress.
-Guinea pigs turn out to be well with humans because we do not try to harm them and show affection.
-If other animals had that intelligence, guinea pigs would have surely survived with them.
+Guinea pigs go well with humans because we do not try to harm them and we only show them affection.

-So, from the above discussion, it is quite evident that guinea pigs are social animals and easy to be domesticated.
-It is okay if your guinea pig hides away at the first site of your guest who you might want to show off your fur animal.
+As it is obvious from the upper sections of the article, it is quite evident that guinea pigs are social animals and easy to be domesticated.
+It is okay if your guinea pig hides away at the first sight of your guest who you might want to show your pet animal.
 It is their basic instinct to find a safe place if they see any danger.
 The unknown stranger is perceived as a danger.